 In customization, we’re thinking solely about lights and profiles.
 Many gaming mice will add LEDs inside to give you some customization to your mouse.
 Many will offer more than 16 million colors, but the reality is that one green isn’t vastly different than the next.

 These lights will be in a variety of different patterns.
 Sometimes it’s the logo of the company that made the mouse.
-Sometimes it’s badass lightening.
+Sometimes it’s badass lightning.

 Some mice will allow you to program different settings including button layout, color customization, and DPI.
 These can all be saved as a complete package called a profile.